At last count, there were more than 1 million active real estate licenses in the U.S., and more than 86,000 real estate brokerages nationwide.

 RE/MAX has a strong presence in the vast majority of major metropolitan regions, and moreover is recognized across multiple industries as a dependable brand.

-Entrepreneur Magazine most recently named them the top Real Estate Franchise in 2018, a spot it’s held for 14 of the last 17 years.
+Entrepreneur Magazine most recently named it the top Real Estate Franchise in 2018, a spot it’s held for 14 of the last 17 years.

 RE/MAX Commission Options and Agent Fees